acousticrobot/FlyPaper/README.md

 		// fly.Template is the most basic object in FlyPaper
 		// use it to create your own FlyPaper constructions var myFly = new fly.Template(
-			{name:"my template",handle:[100,100,300],
-			style:{fillColor:fly.colors.main[0]},
+			// create an object at 100,100 with a draggable handle 300px x 250px
+			{name:"My FlyPaper Template",handle:[100,100,300,250],
 			selectable:true, // default: false
 			dragable: true, // default: true
 			rotatable: true // default: false
 		});

-		myFly.handle.visible = true; // This is needed for dragging an object without paths

 	}; // END window onLoad

-If you run this in a browser, you should see a 300 pixel wide square sitting within the canvas.
+fly.Template builds a sample oval shape inside of the handle.
+If you run this in a browser, you should see a 300 x 250 pixel oval sitting within the canvas.
 If you press the 'i' key, you will see the information panel that is tracking everything within the FlyPaper context.

 ## FlyPaper basic features